Monte Carlo pathwise sensitivities for barrier options: Monte Carlo one-step survival pathwise sensitivities for discretely observed barrier options

 In this section we will derive our Monte Carlo pathwise sensitivities algorithm for different types of discretely observed barrier options.
 For this, we will stick to Alm et al. \cite{alm} and use a slightly modified construction of their first algorithm.

 We focus on the case, where the options depend on only one underlying asset.
-Furthermore we focus on call options, but the conversion to put options is straightforward.\\ Let $S_t$ describe the evolution of the underlying spot price and let $(S_1,\dots,S_T)$ be the vector containing the evaluations at fixed, chronologically sorted, observation dates $(t_1,\dots,t_T)$.
+Furthermore, we focus on call options, but the conversion to put options is straightforward.\\

+Let $S_t$ describe the evolution of the underlying spot price and let $(S_1,\dots,S_T)$ be the vector containing the evaluations at fixed, chronologically sorted, observation dates $(t_1,\dots,t_T)$.
 We will focus on the Black-Scholes model, where $S_t$ is assumed to follow a geometric Brownian motion

 with $\mu:=r-b$, where $r$ is the risk-free interest rate and $b$ the dividend yield. $\sigma >0$ is the volatility and $W_t$ the standard Brownian motion.
 This model yields to

 with $j=0,\dots,T$ and $Z_j$ independent standard normally distributed, with $t_0$ and $S_0=s_0$ the current time and underlying price and step width $\Delta t$, see e.g.\ Hull \cite{hull}.